-Yin Qi Koh- Bachelor of Business (Hons) in Tourism with Event Management
+Yin Qi Koh- BB (Hons) in Tourism with Event Management

 Name: Yin Qi Koh